RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 WritePlotFile
 ^^^^^^^^^^^^^

 The ``Evolve`` method progresses through time step by step using a loop.
-The program confidently determines whether to generate a plot file at the start.
+The program determines independently whether to generate a plot file at the start.
 We call ``WritePlotFile`` to write a simulation step.

 .. code-block:: cpp